singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ```

 ### Netlify CMS: Local Environment
-We'll start by setting Netlify CMS up locally, by downloading the netlify-git-api but first we need to set up the web configuration of the CMS system in the *config.yml* of the admin folder of the site: **/my-site-location/admin/config.yml**.
+To setup the Netlify CMS, first we need to set up the web configuration of the CMS system in the `config.yml` of the admin folder of the site:

+`/my-site-location/admin/config.yml`

 Open the file and pay attention to which repo and branch the backend points to and notice you can also set the local URL if you so choose.
-Here's an example of the first ten lines of the config.yml, which contain this information:
+Here's an example of the first ten lines of the `config.yml`, which contains this information:

 ```
 development: